tilda-ai/tilda-cli/README.md

 ## Features

-- **Terminal Command**: Get that terminal command you were looking for.
+- **Terminal Agent**: Gets that terminal command you were looking for.

 ## Installation